Easy, fruity low-sugar raspberry jam is a run and satisfying home canning project. You’ll always be glad to have a supply of berry preserves on hand.

 Once the jam is cooked, use a large spoon to skim off the foam.
 There’s nothing wrong with the foam, but it doesn’t look pretty.

-After the foam has been skimmed, let the jam sit for 10 minutes or so, then stir.
-This will help distribute the fruit chunks so they don’t float to the top when the jam is in the jars.
+After skimming, let the jam sit for 10 minutes or so, then stir.
+This will help distribute the fruit chunks so they don’t float to the top when you jar the jam.

-Fill the jam jars using a ladle and canning funnel.
+Fill the mason jars with a ladle and canning funnel.
 Make sure to leave about 1/4 inch of “headspace,” or empty space, at the top of the jar, so if the food expands during processing, the lid doesn’t blow off!

-Wipe off the rims of the jars with a clean towel.
-Place the lids on the jars and secure with rings, but don’t screw the rings on too tight.
+Next, wipe off the rims with a clean towel.
+Place the lids on the jars and secure with rings, but don’t screw them on too tight.

-Place the rack inside the water bath canner and fill with water.
-Place the jars carefully in the canner.
+Place the rack inside the water bath canner and fill the pot with water.
+Place the raspberry jam jars carefully into the canner.
 The water should cover the tops of the jars by at least one inch.
-Follow the directions that come with your water bath canner.
+When in doubt, follow the directions that come with your water bath canner.

-Making your own jam is totally worth the effort!
+Making your own low-sugar raspberry jam is totally worth the effort!
 Homemade jam also makes a great neighbor gift.
 Give it a try and let me know how it turns out!

-- 8 cups whole raw raspberries, to yield 5 cups mashed raspberries (see note for using frozen raspberries)
+- 8 cups fresh raspberries to yield 5 cups mashed raspberries (see note for using frozen raspberries)